How to Secure Your Internet Connection: Ultimate Guide

 Why does my iPhone say the connection is not secure?

-If your iPhone displays a “connection not secure” message, it may be because you’re connected to an older, less secure Wi-Fi network
+If your iPhone displays a “connection not secure” message, it may be because you’re connected to an older, less secure Wi-Fi network.
+Try to connect to another network or enable a VPN.

 How do I stop weak security on my Wi-Fi?